MikePell-Env/BusinessModelAI08/replit.md

 - **PostgreSQL**: Relational database for persistent storage.

 ### Other Integrations
 - **PowerPoint Import**: Utilizes JSZip and XML parsing for importing content from PowerPoint files.
+Features enhanced paragraph-based text extraction to preserve complete bullet points and strict content filtering for Revenue Streams to prevent financial projection data contamination.